 EYES.-Excited, staring appearance of the eyes, dilated pupils, during the course of any disease.
-Drooping of the eyelids from weakness of the muscles.
+Drooping of the eyclids from weakness of the muscles.
 Squinting after diphtheria, when it is not spasmodic, but a weakness of the muscles.
+Partial or total blindness from decay of the optic nerve.